ks465/yii2-utils/documents/components-string-helper.md

 ##convertDigits
 Convert Latin digits into Persian-faced numerals and vice versa.
 This is for display reasons, and by using an appropriate font, this is not really needed --except for the decimal point character.
+As standard Persian decimal point is not recognized by MSWord, the decimal separator is definable.

 ##mb_str_pad
 Padding multi byte characters is not as simple as ASCII characters.
 As it is seen in the following example length of multi-byte